logisticinfotech/webview-clean-content/README.md

 Instead we can easily accomplish this by just single line of Javascription code.

+You can find step by step guide from [this blog](https://www.logisticinfotech.com/blog/clean-uiwebview-content)

 Here is code for that for Objective C and Swift both.

 Objective C